luciusmagn/lambdas-and-logos/book.typ

 ```

 The rest of the file should follow a logical flow, generally defining building blocks before they're used.
 While modern compilers and
-interpreters don't typically require this ordering (C and C++ have forward declarations, and many languages do multiple passes), it makes the
+interpreters don't typically require this ordering (C and C++ have forward declarations, and many languages do multiple passes)#footnote[
+    Forward declarations are an interesting concept as well.
+They are often present in languages that were at one point single-pass.
+    Meaning that the compiler essentially only went through the file once, and it wouldn't do any cross-referencing after the fact.
+    In practice, all contemporary C and C++ compilers are multi-pass, but we need to preserve the original semantics, or far too much
+    would break.
+],
-code more readable for humans who process information sequentially.
+it makes the code more readable for humans who process information sequentially.

 This leads to a natural organization where helper functions come before the functions that use them, and the main entry
 point (if applicable) comes toward the end of the file: